yalelibrary/linked-art-mapping/specs/md/tasks/notes-and-statements/production_statement.md

     2. Join subfields with a whitespace character.

-    **Note:** This example is meant to illustrate a physical statement and does not represent a complete JSON-LD document.
+    **Note:** This example is meant to illustrate a production statement and does not represent a complete JSON-LD document.

     `3643333`